 Table of Contents

-All binaries builds posted on the download page are compiled under Java 1.6 and have no dependencies.
+All binaries released are compiled against Java 1.6 and have no dependencies.

 If you are intent on building the source from the repository here are few tips:

-- The trunk branch is the development branch and will contain the latest code but may be unstable.
+- The master branch is the development branch and will contain the latest code but may be unstable.

 Add To The Classpath